Monday Author: Susanne Skinner

 There are millions of pet lovers and owners out there and I am one of you.
 But there are also people who purchase dogs and cats without understanding the financial and emotional costs of owning them.
 Sooner or later, these animals become rescues.

 They end up in the local pound or shelter because they had owners who could not speak the language of their pet and were unwilling to learn how to communicate with them.
 They either grew tired of trying or would not take the time to understand what their pet needed.
 As Barbara Woodhouse once said, there are no bad dogs, only inexperienced dog owners.

-According to the ASPCA approximately 6.5 million animals enter U.S. animal shelters every year; 3.3 million dogs and 3.2 million cats.
+According to the World Animal Foundation, approximately 6.3 million animals enter U.S, shelters yearly, down from the 6.5 million animals reported by the ASPCA in 2017: 3.3 million dogs and 3.2 million cats.
 Not all of them can be saved; 2.7 million are euthanized every year.

 Puppy Mill Cruelty

 There are an estimated 15,000 puppy mills in the U.S. alone.
 These are mass-production factories where dogs are forced to produce litter after litter of puppies.
 When the breeding dogs can no longer maintain a high level of productivity, they are destroyed.

 Puppy mills are the largest and most systemic form of animal cruelty in this country.
 They contribute to pet overpopulation and cause innumerable dogs a lifetime of abuse and suffering in overcrowded and inhumane conditions.